Loading the C-96

 Do they still make ammunition?

 Yes.
 If yours is chambered in 9 mm, it will shoot any old 9x19 mm ammunition.
 That's the ordinary 9mm Luger, 9 mm Para, whatever.
-I'd avoid +P ammo, though - give the old lady a break, huh?
+I'd avoid +P ammo, though - give the poor ol' thing a break, huh?

 If the gun is chambered for the original Mauser 7.63 mm cartridge - most of them are - then you need 7.63 mm Mauser or 7.62x25 Tokarev ammo.
 Originally the two cartridges were identical.
 Nowadays some of the military surplus Tokarev is loaded a bit on the hot side.
 Whether that's a problem or not is a dynamic Internet discussion topic.
 See the Ammunition section for a long and tedious discussion of the question.
 Currently, new commercial (i.e., not surplus) Tokarev cartridges are made by Sellier & Bellot, and new Mauser cartridges are made by Fiocchi.
 The S&B seems a bit hot to me but some owners do fire it through their C-96s.